mfawadakbar/manuscript_2020_limestone/README.md

 print("ASTER Scene",ASTERImage);

 ```
+## Image Region and Scale
+Images in the manuscript were taken at 500m scale as shown on Google Earth Engine Platform.
+The codes will print the results at 1km scale where the region of interest will be marked by a black rectangle.

 ### Limestone Paper (PCA Submission Code).js
 This file contains code to generate individual PCs and FCCs of PCs for all three datasets.
 You may need to uncomment (remove '//') `//Map.addLayer(pcImage.select([band]), {min: -2, max: 2}, band);` to print the individual PC images as layers in the GEE platform.
 To run this code automatically you will need to click on the link given below.